-Polk State Corporate College offers customized programs and certification courses through utilizing leading online-learning partners that provide career training for individuals in fields such as business, communications, leadership, information technology, softwares and programs, teaching, healthcare, and much more.
-These partnerships allow individuals to complete in-service training, gain specific career skills, and fulfill professional development requirements through a flexible format.
+Polk State Corporate College offers customized programs and certification courses through utilizing leading online-learning partners that provide career training for individuals in fields such as business, communications, leadership, information technology, software and programs, teaching, healthcare, and much more.
+These partnerships allow individuals to complete in-service training, gain specific career skills and fulfill professional development requirements through a flexible format.

 2-15 Life, Health, Variable Annuities license

 6-20/31-20 Accredited Claims Adjuster license (ACA)

 2-20 Florida General Lines Agent License

 Real Estate — We have partnered with REcampus to offer you two courses in Real Estate.
 The Florida’s Real Estate Broker’s Guide and Florida Real Estate Principles, Practices and Law.